mkuchnik/PlumberApp/README.md

 pipeline under that configuration.
 These are run on Setup A and B, and do not need to be build with `libtpu.so` for TPUs; a CPU-only Tensorflow build suffices.
+In fact, if you are using the TPU build, you may hit errors like `tensorflow.python.framework.errors_impl.UnauthenticatedError: ioctl failed` caused by JAX/TensorFlow's TPU libraries attempting authentication (which is not used)---in that case, please block `libtpu` from being loaded by intentionally breaking out of a running `libtpu` session with CTRL+C (which would create `/tmp/libtpu_lockfile`).
 Note that you will still need to install `plumber_analysis` with the `install.sh` install script.